-UK students and staff currently participating in the Erasmus+ programme should talk to their home institution for advice regarding Erasmus+ and the Coronavirus and visit the Erasmus+ website for further updates.
+UK students and staff currently participating in the Erasmus+ programme should talk to their home institution for advice regarding Erasmus+ and Covid-19 and visit the Erasmus+ website for further updates.

 English Language Assistants (ELA) programme

 We will communicate updates directly to people who have applied and will work with universities to understand their plans for students undertaking a year abroad.

 We have suspended all inward and outward activity for June, July and August.

-It is our hope to resume placements in September depending on FCO advice that it is safe to travel.
+It is our hope to resume placements in September depending on Foreign, Commonwealth & Development Office (FCDO) advice that it is safe to travel.
 We continue to support current participants and are in direct contact with them.